FrancescoBonacina/coupled-dynamics-flu-subtypes/README.md

 This repository provides the code used for the analysis of the paper _Characterization and forecast of global influenza (sub)type dynamics_

 **Content of the repository**
 - _forecasts_average-VAR-hVAR.R_ : R script to forecast the subtype compositions one year in advance.
-The forecast is made via a Hierarchical Vector AutoRegressive models, where the model's parameters are optimized via Monte Carlo Gibb Sampling;
+The forecast is made via a Hierarchical Vector AutoRegressive model, where the model's parameters are optimized via Monte Carlo Gibb Sampling;
 - _hVAR-GibbSampling.R_ : R script with functions to perform the Monte Carlo Gibb sampling;
 - _hVAR-AnalyzeResults.R_ : R script containing functions to analyze the samples obtained from the Monte Carlo procedure;
 - _data_subtype_abundances_2010-2019_th50cases_ilr-map_clustering.csv_ : file of data.
 Data points consist of country-year proportions of infections by (sub)type.